 Ancient Platonists believed in reincarnation, along with karmic laws that transformed past lives into future lives.
 Since reincarnation involves natural laws rather than any deities, it can be further developed in an atheistic context.
 However, ancient reincarnation theories are both false and immoral.
 They need modification.
 Atheistic Platonists say our universe will be surpassed by many better universes.
 You will be reborn into your better counterparts in those better universes.
 While the ancient Platonists endorsed retributive karma, atheoplatonists embrace progressive karma.
 Your future bodies will rise through all the ranks of superhuman animals.

-Just as Platonism is a form of paganism, so atheistic Platonism is atheistic paganism.
+Just as ancient Platonism was a kind of ancient paganism, so atheistic Platonism is a kind of atheistic paganism.
 To illustrate the spiritual richness of atheoplatonism, it will be helpful to display its pagan aspects.
-I therefore cast a circle of reasoning into which I call the participants of a pagan atheology.
-I use Platonic concepts to make these calls.
-I invite these participants through sacrificial offerings of arguments.
-My intention in ritual is to call into circle a Platonic world tree, a tree which has counterparts in many paganisms.
-Since the cardinal elements play foundational roles in many paganisms, I call first to them.
-I call water, earth, air, light, and fire.
-Out of these elements, I call the world tree.
-Out of this world tree, I call divine sexed powers.
+We therefore cast a circle of reasoning into which we call the participants of a pagan atheology.
+We use Platonic concepts to make these calls.
+We invite these participants through sacrificial offerings of arguments.
+Our intention in ritual is to call into circle the Platonic world tree, a tree which has counterparts in many paganisms.
+Since the cardinal elements play basic roles in many paganisms, we call first to them.
+We call water, earth, air, light, and fire.
+From these elements, we call the world tree.
+From this world tree, we call holy sexed powers.